Original articles / Version of Record

 Abstract

 Introduction: Hypertension is a leading cardiovascular risk factor.
-Accurate blood pressure measurement is pivotal in hypertension diagnosis and management.
-Conventional office measurements (OBP) are error-prone, exacerbated by the white coat effect.
-Unattended automated office blood pressure measurement (UAOBP) is emerging as an alternative, mitigating the white coat effect.
-However, its ability to predict hypertension-mediated organ damage (HMOD) remains disputable.
+Accurate blood pressure (BP) measurement is pivotal in hypertension diagnosis and management.
+Conventional office blood pressure measurements (OBPMs) are error‑prone, exacerbated by the white‑coat effect.
+Unattended automated office blood pressure measurement (UAOBPM) is emerging as an alternative, mitigating the white‑coat effect.
+However, its ability to predict hypertension‑mediated organ damage (HMOD) remains disputable.

-Objectives: This study compares UAOBP with OBP in terms of their association with various HMODs, including left ventricular hypertrophy, left atrial enlargement, left ventricular systolic and diastolic dysfunction, intima-media complex thickening, microalbuminuria and abnormal pulse wave velocity.
+Objectives: This study compares UAOBPM with OBPM in terms of their association with various types of HMOD, including left ventricular hypertrophy, left atrial enlargement, left ventricular systolic and diastolic dysfunction, intima‑media complex thickening, microalbuminuria, and abnormal pulse wave velocity.

 Patients and methods: A total of 219 hypertensive patients were recruited, interviewed, and examined.
-Subsequently, blood pressure measurements were conducted in a randomized manner: 1) UAOBP: after 5 minutes of solitary rest in the examination room, the patient's blood pressure was automatically measured three times at 1-minute intervals.
-2) OBP: after 5 minutes of rest, a physician performed three consecutive blood pressure measurements at 1-minute intervals.
-Subsequent evaluations aimed to detect HMODs, including echocardiography, carotid artery ultrasound, pulse wave velocity assessment, and laboratory tests.
+Subsequently, BP measurements were conducted in a randomized manner: 1) UAOBPM, after 5 minutes of solitary rest in an examination room, BP was automatically measured 3 times at 1‑minute intervals; 2) OBPM, after 5 minutes of rest, a physician performed 3 consecutive BP measurements at 1‑minute intervals.
+Subsequent evaluations aimed to detect HMOD and included echocardiography, carotid artery ultrasound, pulse wave velocity assessment, and laboratory tests.

-Conclusions: The UAOBP did not prove superior in predicting HMOD compared to OBP, Further research is warranted to determine the role of UAOBP in clinical practice.
+Conclusions: The UAOBPM did not prove superior to OBPM in predicting HMOD.
+Further research is warranted to determine the role of UAOBPM in clinical practice.

 Full-text article available only as a pdf file for download